 The Everyday Life in Middletown project continues.
-We recently completed our ninth diary day, and the fourth of the project’s present phase.
-We’ve developed a prototype of a data visualization tool for the project and are devising new initiatives for data collection.
-A podcast is also in the works.
-The project directors, Pat Collier (English) and Jim Connolly (Middletown Studies) are preparing a grant proposal to the NEH to fund a symposium exploring everyday life studies.
+We have collected fourteen sets of diaries and directive responses.
+The project directors, Pat Collier (English) and Jim Connolly (Middletown Studies) have submitted a grant proposal to the NEH to fund a symposium exploring everyday life studies.

-The Center is currently hosting two Visiting Scholars: Dr. Liang Wenjing, an anthropologist from Chongqing University, China, is conducting research on voluntary activity and nonprofit institutions in Middletown.
-Li Yexin, Professor of Literature, Hubei University of Nationalities, China is in residence for one year and is focusing her research on American folk art in Muncie and the Midwest.
+The Center recently hosted two Visiting Scholars: Dr. Liang Wenjing, an anthropologist from Chongqing University, China, conducted research on voluntary activity and nonprofit institutions in Middletown.
+Li Yexin, Professor of Literature, Hubei University of Nationalities, China examined American folk art in Muncie and the Midwest.

-The Ninth Small Cities Conference took place in in May, 2018.
-The Conference organizers from the Center for Business and Economic Research and the Center for Middletown Studies have selected a group of papers from the conference to include in a published volume and the contributors are currently revising their papers for publication.
+The tenth Small Cities Conference was scheduled for May, 2020, but has been postponed to May, 2021.
+The Conference organizers from the Center for Business and Economic Research and the Center for Middletown Studies are completing a published volume of selected papers from the last conference that examines the challenges facing smaller cities amid technological change.